freeCodeCamp/freeCodeCamp/guide/english/css/borders/index.md

 CSS Border
 ----

-Our personal favorite CSS attribute, allow you to completely customize the borders that appear around HTML elements.
-With HTML, it used to be impossible to place a border around an element, except for the table.
+Our personal favorite CSS property, `border` allows you to completely customize the borders that appear around HTML elements.
+With HTML, it used to be impossible to place a border around an element, except for tables.
 CSS Borders let you create crisp, customized border styles with very little work, compared to the antiquated methods of HTML.

 The `border` shorthand property sets all the border properties in one declaration.
 ```css